-We currently have corporate and administrative offices in Carmel, Indiana, administrative offices and research laboratory space in South San Francisco, California and research, development and small-scale manufacturing activities in Groton, Connecticut.
+We currently have corporate and administrative offices and research laboratory space in South San Francisco, California and research, development and small-scale manufacturing activities in Groton, Connecticut and administrative offices in Carmel, Indiana.

-Since our inception, we have had no revenue from product sales and have funded our operations principally through debt financings prior to our initial public offering in 2010 and through equity financings and collaborations.
-Our operations to date have been primarily limited to organizing and staffing our company, licensing our product candidates, discovering and developing our product candidates, establishing initial manufacturing capabilities for our product candidates, maintaining and improving our patent portfolio and raising capital.
+Since our inception, we have had no revenue from product sales and have funded our operations principally through debt financings prior to our initial public offering in 2010 and through equity financings and collaborations since then.
+Our operations to date have been primarily limited to organizing and staffing our company, licensing our product candidates, discovering and developing our product candidates, establishing small-scale manufacturing capabilities for certain of our product candidates, maintaining and improving our patent portfolio and raising capital.
 We have generated significant losses to date, and we expect to continue to generate losses as we continue to develop our product candidates.
-As of December 31, 2018, we had an accumulated deficit of approximately \$341.8 million.
+As of December 31, 2019, we had an accumulated deficit of approximately \$439.4 million.
 Because we do not generate revenue from any of our product candidates, our losses will continue as we further develop and seek regulatory approval for, and commercialize, our product candidates.
-As a result, our operating losses are likely to be substantial over the next several years as we continue the development of our product candidates and thereafter if none is approved or successfully launched.
+As a result, our operating losses are likely to be substantial over the next several years as we continue the development of our product candidates and thereafter if none are approved or successfully launched.
 We are unable to predict the extent of any future losses or when we will become profitable, if at all.